gatsbyjs/gatsby/docs/docs/building-with-components.md

 ### Base HTML generation

-`src/html.jsx` is responsible for generating the base HTML document, where the react component tree is going to be mounted.
+`src/html.jsx` is responsible for generating the base HTML document where the React component tree will be mounted.

 Example: